hunter-meloche/ebay-scraper/README.md

 Every hour, a search for an RTX 3080 under $500 is performed.
 Any new listings are stored in a PostgreSQL RDS database for future analysis.

 ## Setup
 Run build.sh and upload the produced function.zip file to a Python 3.9 x86 Lambda function.
+Credit to https://github.com/jkehler/awslambda-psycopg2 for the Lambda-compatible version of psycopg2.

 You also need a [ScrapeOps API key](https://scrapeops.io/) to bypass Cloudflare.
 Store your API key in AWS Secrets Manager under the key name "dev/ebayScraper/SCRAPEOPS_API_KEY".